Yan625/Python-Coding-Recording/README.md

 # Python-Coding-Recording
-All codes are personal records while learning
+All codes are personal records and exercise while learning